-Rick Solomon has served as a director since March 10, 2014.
+Rick Solomon has served as a director of Aspen Group since March 10, 2014.
 From May 2009 until May 2014, Mr. Solomon served as a portfolio manager at Verition Fund, a multi-strategy, multi-manager investment platform.
 Mr. Solomon was selected as a director for his experience in the investment industry.